-Exhibit details: Class F-3 shares.
+Exhibit details: Class A shares, at maximum offering price.
 Includes all five of the U.S. equity-focused American Funds available for investment when the first S&P 500 Index-tracking fund was launched on August 31, 1976.

 12The market index is unmanaged and, therefore, has no expenses.
 Investors cannot invest directly in an index.
 Source: Capital Group.